Frequently Asked Questions (FAQ)

 • My application is submitted and I am waiting to hear back.
 When will I know if I've been accepted?

-Applicants are notified via email as admission decisions are finalized.
-The timing will vary, traditionally from February 15 to April 15.
+PhD and MS applicants are notified via email as admission decisions are finalized, generally between February 15 and April 15 each year.
+MPS applicants are notified of admissions decisions via email on a rolling basis between October and July, usually around 4-6 weeks after their application is complete and submitted.
 The Rosenstiel School will contact applicants directly if any missing documents are required.
-The Rosenstiel School does not use the CaneLink system to track application status during the review process.
+Please check your email spam filters to ensure you do not miss email updates to your application status.
 All communication regarding your application status will be provided to you via email from the Rosenstiel School.

 • Will visiting the Rosenstiel School help my chances of being accepted?